raspberrychris/workingathomechoice/content/blog/Benefits of Working From Home.md

 This incredible inefficiency in our working lives means that around 2 hours are wasted for each employee commuting into work every day.
 If these commuting hours were reinvested into remote working then employees would only need to work a 4 day week as they would save 8 hours from commuting per week.

 ## - 4.
-Reduce your Carbon Footprint and save the environment
+Reduce your Carbon Footprint and save the Environment

 There is always a lot of talk about saving the planet reducing our carbon footprints and living cleaner, greener lives.
 But the connection between working from home and the environmental impact is rarely made.
 According to the [NYPost](https://nypost.com/2020/04/21/study-explores-the-environmental-benefits-of-working-from-home/), **over 75% of office workers said that their commute to work is something that they felt guilty about when it came to the impact on the environment.**